microcks/microcks.io/content/documentation/guides/installation/kubernetes-operator.md

 EOF
 ```

-> 💡 The `spec.features.async.kafka` section has an `install` property those defeault value is `true`.
-You can also setup to `false` and then provide connection details to your own pre-existing Kafka cluster.
+> 💡 The `spec.features.async.kafka` section has an `install` property whose default value is `true`.
+You can also set up to `false` and then provide connection details to your own pre-existing Kafka cluster.
 See the reference documentation on [Reusing an existing secured Kafka](/documentation/references/configuration/security-config/#kafka)

 Watch and check the pods you should get in the namespace: